flashbots/mev-research/FRPs/proposal-fhe-and-mev.md

 - The block builder decrypts them inside a secure environment.
 - Only the post-execution state becomes public.

 This eliminates pre-trade visibility for attackers (mitigating frontrunning) but does not hide post-trade AMM reserves (leaving backrunning partially viable).
+We argue that frontrun attacks remain feasible in a probabilistic setting.

 ### 2.3 MDPs in Blockchain Adversarial Modeling